FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/branching-collaboration/branching.md

         allow="clipboard-write">
     </iframe>
 </div>
+<p></p>

-For certain conflicts, such as those involving variables and API configurations, you'll see a **View Configuration**     option.
-Enabling this option allows you to easily identify what has changed.
+For certain conflicts (apart from widgets), such as those involving variables and API configurations, you'll see a **View Configuration** option.
+Enabling this option opens the split screen view displaying changes from the new branch, allowing you to easily identify what has changed.

 ![view-configuration](../imgs/view-configuration.avif)